sunsparc32/MachineLearningAssignment/writeup.md

 ```

 The data in the training set are arranged sequentially, i.e., all "A" classes are listed first, followed by all "B" classes and so on.
 This leads to a high correlation between the index variable and classe.
-This is misleadning and potentially dangerous.
+This is misleading and potentially dangerous.
 For instance, when the {\it roll_belt} variable is plotted against the index number (X), we get the following:

 ```r